 I know this is a bit long winded here, but there's a lot I cover in this Bog.
 My only aim is to help the wannabe models and photographers here on DA to put their best foot forward with what resources they have.
 I am all about empowering self expression, so here are some helpful tips to getting decent photo to post in your DA profile without breaking your bank.

-These days we see here on DA thousands of wanna-be models display hundreds of head-shots posted on their free profile with just a crappy web cam or a camera phone taken in the mirror or hand held at arms length; all in hopes to become famous within that narrow window they have before maturity sets in.
+These days we see here on DA thousands of wanna-be models display hundreds of head-shots posted on their free profile with just a crappy web cam or their camera phone taken in the mirror or hand held at arms length; all in hopes to become famous within that narrow window they have before maturity sets in.
 I know that sounds crass, but let's call a spade a spade here.
 There's no value in pretending this is something other than what it is, but it can be magical to capture some amazing images of your beauty in the prime your life to cherish for decades to come.

 For the young it may seem like our beauty will be around forever, yet if you really take a careful look around the web and within your personal acquaintances you will realize for many 20-something women just how fleeting it is for them to retain their youthful beauty and shape.
 Life can suddenly change faster than you could imagine.
 Meet that special guy, get knocked up, and then house bound for the next 2 decades.
 Sorry to be a dream buster, but the hard core fact is how far less than 1 in a 1,000 attractive women can make a living successfully modeling, and fewer who can keep their cloths on in the process.
 Let alone any other career in the lime light this could lead to.

 Clearly this is more about one's ego.
 We all realize time is not our friend where it comes to youthful beauty, so I understand how you will want to get some good shots within your prime, when waiting even 6 months could be too late.
 Maturity may have it's own beauty, but harder to capture in a still photo.